AR5002 - Design Project 2.2 (2018/19)

-1. Interpret project briefs, research precedents and develop design strategies that respond to the client, users, social, cultural and environmental context;
+1. interpret project briefs, research precedents and develop design strategies that respond to the client, users, social, cultural and environmental context;

-3. Demonstrate skill, care, imagination and design ability in spatial planning, the articulation of scale and the use of materials in the resolution of projects;
+2. demonstrate skill, care, imagination and design ability in spatial planning, the articulation of scale and the use of materials in the resolution of projects;

-4. Design, evaluate and present building projects that synthesizetechnical, environmental, material, structural and constructional strategies;
+4. design, evaluate and present building projects that synthesize technical, environmental, material, structural and constructional strategies;

-5. Present projects and communicate their design strategies using a range of appropriate techniques.
+5. present projects and communicate their design strategies using a range of appropriate techniques.

 The module is assessed as a whole, in portfolio, at the end of the academic year.

 The assessment criteria are based on how well the student has fulfilled the learning outcomes.